 But no company wants to be the one to help define this ruling better through lawsuits and court battles.

-Your job is risk mitigation, which means this ruling has the possibility of ensnaring both public and private companies in new and unexpected ways.
+Your job is risk mitigation.
+Both public and private companies can now become ensnared in new and unexpected ways.

 For instance, contract employees who allege they were retaliated against for blowing the whistle could file a lawsuit against a company, even if they’re only working a few hours a week.

 How Hotlines Lower Whistleblower Risk for Private Companies

 Public companies have known this for years, and the most forward-looking ones have robust and well-functioning hotline and case management solutions in place that have end up having a powerful ROI for a company in the form of greater efficiency, risk reduction and improved performance.

 A good hotline is designed to allow a whistleblower a safe and easy place to make their claim without fear of retribution or disciplinary action.
 Since operational or corporate fraud is more likely to be brought in by a tip than by any other method, it is in a company’s best interest to prevent whistleblower risk by to providing easy-to-use and non-threatening ways for employees—and in some cases contractors—to make anonymous or on-the-record reports.

 Whistleblowing surveys repeatedly show that employees who spot potential abuse or OSHA violation aren’t running to lawyers and suing first.
 They’re trying to use the system and, when the system is set up right, it works to the company’s advantage by allowing them to investigate and address the claims internally.

 Whistleblower Hotlines + Good Case Management = Best Protection

-Yet federal laws and sentences have demonstrated again and again that if a company has effective reporting channels in place, and can provide a record of the report, their investigation, their response and how they protected the whistleblowers, penalties have been reduced or declined altogether.
+Federal laws and sentences have demonstrated again and again that if a company has effective reporting channels in place, and can provide a record of the report, their investigation, their response and how they protected the whistleblowers, penalties have been reduced or declined altogether.
+Beyond that, clear and concise documentation is now an imperative under the EU Whistleblower Protection Directive.